It’s hard to say “No, thanks” when being complimented.

-[At the bottom is a template memo you may circulate within your firm
+[At the bottom is a template memo you may circulate within your firm to

-to explain to your lawyers why you will not be buying an ad in a vanity directory.]
+explain to your lawyers why you will not be buying an ad in a vanity directory.]

 I’ve written extensively about “Vanity Directories” like Who’s Who and other debatable, spurious, or pay-to-play “honors” that resemble “SuperAwesomeLawyers’ International Hall of Fame.”
 This is mostly because I resent spending precious marketing dollars on activities that are not proven to generate revenue.
+Here’s an actual quote from a marketing friend before he started a new vanity directory:

 For more information on that subject, my most-popular rant on that topic is available at Attorney at Work.